 One of the things I have loved about my life so far is the opportunities I’ve had to chase my interests, learn new skills, and explore different occupations.
-At different times, I’ve been a carpenter, a web developer, a quality engineer, and a content creator.
+At different times, I’ve been a carpenter, a web developer, a quality engineer, a blogger, and a coach.
 It’s been a weird and winding path that has shown me many interesting places.
-But there’s one theme that’s been constant: The absolute importance of efficiency.
-Here are some of the best, most universal productivity tools I’ve learned along the way, that you can use to optimize your time.

 1. Go Where the Wins Are